Trump’s Asia trip: Stops in Japan, China and beyond

 Hawaii

-Trump left for the Aloha State on Friday.
-Trump was briefed by the U.S. Pacific Command and visited the memorial to the U.S.S.
+Trump arrived in the Aloha State on Nov.
+3. During his trip the president was briefed by the U.S. Pacific Command and visited the memorial to the U.S.S.
 Arizona, a ship which sank during World War II.

 Japan

-The president played golf with Japanese Prime Minister Shinzo Abe and world No. 4 golfer Hideki Matsuyama on Sunday.
+The president played golf with Japanese Prime Minister Shinzo Abe and professional golfer Hideki Matsuyama on Nov.
+5.

 Trump tweeted a video of him playing, writing, “Playing golf with Prime Minister Abe and Hideki Matsuyama, two wonderful people!”